Environmental protection at Hamburg

 Metal production in the middle of a large city isn’t easy, but Aurubis has committed to managing environmentally sound copper and multi-metal production in this challenging setting.
 It requires efforts that go beyond legal stipulations.
 Protecting the environment and the health of our neighbors and employees is, for us, the foundation of a sustainable business using our wide range of experience and abilities.
 We have to and want to combine the city’s growth targets with the sustainable development of the Aurubis site in Hamburg.
 With innovative, high-performance technology, supported by the employees’ environmental awareness, we attain exemplary achievements in environmental protection and work on continuous improvement.

 The Environmental Protection department at the Hamburg site is responsible for implementing and monitoring all applicable environmental requirements.
-These include the relevant laws, e.g., the German Federal Immission Control Act (BImSchG), the Recycling Management Law (KrWG), and the Water Control Act (WHG); stipulations in plant permits; Group requirements; and voluntary agreements regarding improvement measures, for instance within the scope of the UmweltPartnerschaft, a cooperation of more than 300 companies and the Hamburg environmental administration to foster environmental protection and mobility-induced air quality in Hamburg.
+These include the relevant laws, e.g., the German Federal Immission Control Act (BImSchG), the Recycling Management Law (KrWG), and the Water Control Act (WHG); stipulations in plant permits; Group requirements; and voluntary agreements regarding improvement measures, for instance within the scope of the UmweltPartnerschaft, and the Hamburg environmental administration to foster environmental protection and mobility-induced air quality in Hamburg.

 We operate an environmental management system as an instrument to monitor legally compliant operation and to support continuous improvement.
 This system is certified annually by TÜV pursuant to DIN ISO 14001 and EMAS.
 The environmental management system has been part of an overarching integrated management system (IMS) since 2017, which still includes the management systems for quality (DIN ISO 9001) and energy (DIN ISO 50001).